 In this article, we’ll take you through all the ways you can get more online customer reviews in a smooth and easy process.

-How to get more reviews without annoying customers
+How to get more customer reviews

 Asking personally is the ideal way to get more reviews.
 If you happen to have an online and offline business, the person-to-person request is probably the most effective one, especially if the salesperson or advisor has spent a lot of time with the customer.

 If a sales associate spends half an hour or more helping a customer pick the right product or service for them, they are building a bond, which then makes it easier for the employee to ask for a review at the end of the sale.